statisticalbiotechnology/dsbook/dsbook/unsupervised/autoenc.md

 #### Implementation

 To implement an autoencoder with an MLP, we start by defining the architecture.
-The encoder consists of a series of fully connected layers that reduce the dimensionality of the input data until reaching the bottleneck layer, which represents the latent space.
+The encoder consists of a series of connected layers that reduce the dimensionality of the input data until reaching the bottleneck layer, which represents the latent space.
 The decoder then consists of a series of layers that expand the latent representation back to the original input dimension.

 A simple MLP-based autoencoder can be implemented in Python using popular deep learning libraries like TensorFlow or PyTorch.
 Below is an example implementation using PyTorch.
-As a test case, lets ćonsider synthetic data with a certain structure, 2D data from a "noisy" circle, that we scamble by projecting it into a 10 dimensional space.
+As a test case, lets consider synthetic data with a certain structure, 2D data from a "noisy" circle, that we scramble by projecting it into a 10 dimensional space.
 Could we train an encoder that in its latent representation capture the original structure of the data?

 Steps Summary of the code: